kareemosama/E-Commerce-CodeBook/README.md

 - **Order Processing:** Streamline the order fulfillment process with features for tracking and managing customer orders.
 - **User Authentication:** Secure user accounts with a robust authentication system for customer accounts and order history.
 - **Payment Integration:** Seamlessly integrate popular payment gateways for a smooth and secure checkout process.

+## Languages

+The project is primarily built using the following languages:

+- **JavaScript (Node.js):** The server-side language for building the backend.
+- **React (JavaScript):** The front-end library for building user interfaces.
+  1. State and props
+  2. Event handling
+  3. Built-in hooks (e.g. useState, useEffect, useCallback, useRef)
+  4. Working with forms, validations, and handling form data.
+  5. Client-side routing with React Router
+  6. Work with multiple API and handle data for projects
+- **Tailwind CSS:** A utility-first CSS framework for styling the application.

 ## Getting Started